Venkatsatish98/Insurance_premium_prediction/README.md

 ## About the project
 This app predicts Insurance premium price.

-Please open the link to open the app https://insurance-premium-v1.herokuapp.com/
+Please click on the link to open the app https://insurance-premium-v1.herokuapp.com/

 ## Technologies